DeWayne Bruce: World Championship Wrestling (1989–2001)

+The State Patrol (1989–1991)

 Bruce debuted in World Championship Wrestling in 1989, using his real name as a preliminary wrestler, then earned some undercard notoriety as Sgt.
 Buddy Lee Parker, competing in a tag-team with partner Lt.
 James Earl Wright, as The State Patrol.

+Singles competitor (1991–1994)

+From 1991 to 1994, Bruce competed in the singles division.

+The State Patrol (1994–1996)

+The State Patrol reformed their tag team in February 1994.
+They teamed until May 1996.

+Dungeon of Doom; Jack Boot (1996)

-He later became a member of the Dungeon of Doom, under the short-lived identity of Braun The Leprechaun before again being repackaged as "Military Man" Jack Boot.
+In the summer of 1996, Bruce became a member of the Dungeon of Doom, under the short-lived identity of Braun The Leprechaun.

+In the fall of 1996, he was repackaged as "Military Man" Jack Boot.

+Singles competitor (1996–2001)

 Boot only lasted a short time before Buddy Lee Parker returned, but this time as a Military Sergeant.
 This was Bruce's final wrestling persona, later simply going by Sarge.
 After his semi-retirement, he became the head trainer at the official WCW wrestling school, the Power Plant.
 He would occasionally pop up on WCW Saturday Night as a carpenter during the end of his career, but he received praise by WCW commentators crediting him for training many of the highly popular superstars of WCW, most notably Bill Goldberg.
 Despite losing most of his televised matches, Bruce scored a few notable victories throughout his career (although mostly against jobbers or other carpenters).
 Bruce had respect from his peers, and was known to lose matches against newcomers to help elevate younger talent.
+Bruce was also notable for being the first wrestler to lose to newcomers (to WCW) such as "Cowboy" Bob Orton, Jr (who had an almost unbeaten streak in the company around the time) and The Iron Sheik.

 Towards the very end of WCW, Bruce was involved in a somewhat major match, in which he teamed with his former trainee, Bill Goldberg, to face the team of Lex Luger and Buff Bagwell (then known as Totally Buffed).
 This would end up being Bruce's final WCW appearance.

-Bruce was also notable for being the first wrestler to lose to newcomers (to WCW) such as "Cowboy" Bob Orton, Jr (who had an almost unbeaten streak in the company around the time) and The Iron Sheik.